System Design: AI Software Engineer (From Autocomplete to Autonomous App Builder)

 The 3 strikes rule: If the same error pattern appears 3 times, the agent stops trying to fix it and escalates to the developer.
 This prevents the "infinite fix loop" where the agent burns tokens going in circles.

 For large L3 projects, a single agent eventually hits context window limits.
 It can't hold the entire project's context in memory while also tracking its plan, tool results, and the current task.
-The solution: split work across specialized agents.
+The way around this is splitting work across specialized agents.

 | Agent | Context | Tools | Scope |